Trump launches effort to boost US weapons sales abroad

 Previously, U.S. government sources had said that more NATO members, Saudi Arabia and other Gulf partners as well as treaty allies such as Japan and South Korea would be given the favorable treatment regarding drone sales.

-Trump has pressed foreign governments to buy more U.S.-made weapons in nearly every call he has had with a head of state of major allies, a State Department official said earlier this week.
+The Aerospace Industries Association trade group said the policy was an important "first step" and more needed to be done because "increasing demand for American defense products has strained the system, resulting in an overburdened and fragmented process beset by avoidable delays."

-(Reporting by Mike Stone in Washington D.C.
-Editing by Chris Sanders and Alistair Bell)
+(Reporting by Mike Stone in Washington D.C.; Additional reporting by Matt Spetalnick; Editing by Chris Sanders and Alistair Bell)